BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 model.js
 --------
-   This file is used by both the mobile and desktop versions of your application.
+   model.js is used by both the mobile and desktop versions of your application.
 It starts with a define method that lists jquery and backbone as dependencies.

    The rest of the file is a pretty standard Backbone.js Model class (with pretty much everything left up to you to complete), except...